craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 When the Childer takes a Long Rest, if they have a number of Blood Tokens equal to the value of their Proficiency Bonus, they gain a Vampiric Progression.
 Then, if they have twelve or more Vampiric Progression, their symptoms progress to Stage Three and their Vampiric Progression is reduced to 0.

 #### Stage Three
 At Stage Three, the diseased creature - colloquially known as a Dhampir - experiences little to no connection to the person they once were as their power and desires grow beyond humane.
-The Dhampir is immune to bludgeoning, slashing, and piercing damage from non-magical attacks.
-If the Dhampir is exposed to blood, they make a DC 15 Wisdom Save.
-If they fail, they are compelled to consume the blood by any means necessary.
-If the Dhampir are directly exposed to open flame, fire damage, or hallowed areas or objects, they make a DC 25 Wisdom Save or they become Frightened of the source of exposure for the next minute.
-If the Dhampir is exposed to sunlight, they take 5d10 radiant damage each round they are exposed.
-The Dhampir gains a Strength-based Bite Attack, with which they are proficient.
-The Bite deals 4d6+STR piercing damage.
-When they make an Attack this way, they expose their target to Vampirism if their creature type is humanoid or fey.
-When the Dhampir consumes fresh blood (collected within 48 hours) of a humanoid or fey, they gain a Blood Token and expose their target to Vampirism in the process.
-When the Dhampir consumes the blood of an animal or beast and kills the creature in the process, they gain a fourth of a Blood Token for each size category the creature is above Tiny.
+The Dhampir experiences the following, in addition to above unless otherwise stated;
+- You are immune to bludgeoning, slashing, and piercing damage from non-magical attacks.
+- If you are exposed to blood, make a DC 15 Wisdom Save.
+If you fail, you are compelled to consume the blood by any means necessary.
+- If you are directly exposed to open flame, fire damage, or hallowed areas or objects, make a DC 25 Wisdom Save.
+If you fail, you become Frightened of the source of exposure for the next minute.
+- If you are exposed to sunlight, you take 5d10 radiant damage each round you are exposed.
+- Your Bite deals 4d6+STR piercing damage

 A Dhampir cannot gain more than five Blood Tokens per Long Rest.
 A Dhampir can have at most a number of Blood Tokens equal to thrice the value of their Proficiency Bonus.
-The Dhampir cannot gain Hit Points by any means except by spending Blood Tokens.
 When a Dhampir has a number of Blood Tokens less than or equal to their Proficiency Bonus, they cannot take a Long Rest without consuming blood.

 A Dhampir can spend Blood Tokens in the following manners.
 You may only spend a whole number of Blood Tokens this way.
  - As an Action, spend any number of Blood Tokens.
 When you do, you roll and expend a hit die to regain a number of hit points equal to twice the result plus twice your Con for each Blood Token you spent.